QW-Group/ezquake-source/README.md

 ## Compiling

-### Compiling a Windows binary
+### Compiling a Windows binary on Windows

-#### Using Ubuntu Bash
+#### Using Windows Services for Linux (WSL) running Ubuntu Bash

 You can use the new Ubuntu Bash feature in Windows 10 to compile ezQuake for Windows.

 To enable Bash for Windows, press the `Start` button and type `Turn Windows f` and select `Turn Windows features on or off`.
-Scroll down to `Windows Subsystem for Linux (Beta)` and enable it.
+Scroll down to `Windows Subsystem for Linux` and enable it.

 Now press WINDOWS+I, go to `Update & security` and then to the `For developers` tab.
 Enable `Developer mode`.

 Now press the `Start` button again and enter `bash`.
 Click it and install Bash.

-Enter the following command to install all required prerequisites to build ezQuake:
+Enter the following command to install all required prerequisites to build ezQuake on the Ubuntu Bash container:

 ```
 sudo apt-get install -y git mingw-w64 build-essential